yuta-imai/fluent-plugin-kinesis/README.md

 ## Overview

 Output plugin for Amazon Kinesis.
-Currently, this plugin is based on 'Fluent::Buffer', so it emits data to Kinesis at each input.
+Currently, this plugin is based on 'Fluent::Output', so it emits data to Kinesis at each input.

-## Installation

-Add this line to your application's Gemfile:

-    gem 'fluent-plugin-kinesis'
+In the near future, it will be based on Timeslied 'Fluent::TimeSlicedOutput' to increase throghput.

 ## Configuration
 ```ruby